 Retrieved from Lund University's publications database

-Ina Möller is a PhD candidate in Political Science with a degree in Politics and Public Administration from the University of Konstanz and a degree in sustainability science from Lund University.
+Ina Möller is a PhD candidate in Political Science who researches the politics of climate geoengineering.
+She has a degree in Politics and Public Administration from the University of Konstanz and a degree in sustainability science from Lund University.

 EPRG has ever since it was formed in the late 1990's promoted research and education on issues related to the politics of environmental change.
 Today the EPRG comprises around 15 senior researchers and PhD students whose research focuses on chief challenges of global and domestic environmental politics.